 Antimicrobial resistance – or AMR - is a major global health challenge.
-The ability of microorganisms, such as bacteria and viruses, to develop resistance to antibiotics and antivirals threatens many of the gains made in global health over recent decades.Ongoing
+The ability of microorganisms, such as bacteria and viruses, to develop resistance to antibiotics and antivirals threatens many of the gains made in global health over recent decades.Status: Ongoing

 Antimicrobial resistance (AMR) is defined as the resistance of a microorganism to an antimicrobial treatment to which it was previously sensitive.

 Bacteria, fungi, viruses and parasites can all develop AMR, making existing antibiotic, antifungal, antiviral and antiparasitic drugs (collectively known as ‘antimicrobials’) ineffective.
 Although AMR occurs naturally over time, the overuse and misuse of antimicrobials in healthcare and agriculture accelerates the development of AMR.

 As well as impacting our ability to treat common infections, the increasing incidence of AMR threatens to make even routine major surgeries and other medical practices, including chemotherapy, a serious risk.

 In recent years, AMR has been recognised as a serious global threat, and one of the most critical health challenges of our time: